 - 800 – 850: Exceptional

-Your credit history determines your credit score.
+Your credit history determines your credit score, with payment history being the most significant component.
 Each time you open a credit account, the company reports your balance, credit limit, and paid or missed payments to the credit bureaus.

 Why Is a Credit Score Crucial for Credit Opportunities?

 When you have a credit score in the Good or higher range, it shows that you’ve typically made payments on time and used your available credit responsibly.
 This signals to potential lenders that there’s a good bet if they offer you credit, you’ll pay it back and on time.
-Sometimes, you find yourself with a lower credit score because you owe a lot of money, or you’re utilizing too high of a percentage of your available credit.
+Unfortunately, sometimes, you find yourself with a lower credit score because you owe a lot of money or you’re utilizing too high of a percentage of your available credit.